Georgia Tech 68, Delaware State 50

 Marcus Georges-Hunt added 12 points and Robert Carter Jr. scored 11 points with five blocked shots for Georgia Tech (2-0), which shot 53.3 percent from the field and hit 18-of-20 free-throw attempts.
 Golden, a transfer from Tennessee, hit 7-of-10 shots.

-Tyshawn Bell led Delaware State (1-1) with 15 points and Casey Walker added nine points and 10 rebounds.
-The Hornets shot 33.9 percent.
+Tyshawn Bell led Delaware State (1-1) with 15 points, and Casey Walker added nine points and 10 rebounds.
+The Hornets shot 33.9 percent from the field.

 The Yellow Jackets used a 15-4 first-half run, highlighted by a three-point play from Stacey Poole Jr. and five points from Golden, to build a 25-9 advantage with 5:51 remaining before intermission.
 Golden’s layup with 3:59 left pushed the lead to 29-11, and Georgia Tech carried a 31-18 lead into halftime.